Occurred: June 2010-2016

-I woke up at 6 AM and could hear my mom downstairs, rustling pans, opening and closing doors.
-What I had read the previous night was still in my head.
-I decided I couldn’t ignore this any longer.
+I woke up at 6 AM and heard my mom downstairs.
+What I had read the previous night was still in my head, and I decided I couldn’t ignore this any longer.
 There was no sense waiting; in case it was serious, I couldn’t chance it.
 I trudged downstairs, and stammered to her that I had a lump on my nut.
 Yes, those were my exact words.
 How else do you go about talking to your mother about your testicles?

-The next day, I arrived at the x-ray clinic.
-It was a small, sad building.
+The X-ray Clinic was a small, sad building.
 My mom and I sat in the dingy waiting area on uncomfortable green chairs and I attempted to find something of interest in a Sports Illustrated from 1998.

 Half an hour passed.
 My name was called.
 I entered the x-ray room.
 A nurse told me to take my clothes off and change into a long white gown.
 I did, and then she told me to lie on a bench and lift the gown up past my hips.
 I did – with some hesitation, because doing this exposed my genitalia.
 After a few seconds of silence she awkwardly told me to hold my penis away from my testicles.